fnando/sublime-better-rspec/README.md

 Better RSpec syntax highlighting, with matchers for v3.
 Also includes implementation/spec toggling command.

+## Installation

+### Setup Package Control Repository

+1. Follow the instructions from https://sublime.fnando.com.
+2. Open the command pallete, run “Package Control: Install Package“, then search for “Better RSpec“.

+### Git Clone

+Clone this repository into the Sublime Text “Packages” directory, which is located where ever the “Preferences” -> “Browse Packages” option in sublime takes you.

 ## Toggling between implementation/spec

 The default binding is `super-period`.